SangeetaRajput/Audible-Data-Cleaning-Project/README.md

 &#8226; Step Applied: Replaced text-based star ratings with numeric values.

-&#8226;Explanation: This step facilitates easier analysis and calculations of product ratings.
+&#8226; Explanation: This step facilitates easier analysis and calculations of product ratings.

 7. Narrator Separation

-&#8226; Step Applied:
-Split the "NarratedBy" column by delimiters (e.g., commas) to separate multiple narrators.
+&#8226; Step Applied:Split the "NarratedBy" column by delimiters (e.g., commas) to separate multiple narrators.
 Merged split narrator columns for clarity.

 &#8226; Explanation: This helps identify individual narrators when multiple are listed for a single audiobook, improving the clarity of the dataset.